Pretty-Good-Freedom-Tech/grapevine-modular-structure/calculation-engine/README.md

 - coreTable6: grapeRankProtocols: used when calculating G. Each protocol includes one JSON with parameters (attenuation, rigor, etc)
 - coreTable7: protocolParameterSelections: for each user, for each protocol in coreTable5 and coreTable6, record the user's selected params

+OPTIONAL:
+- coreTable8: contexts: a list of (recommended) contexts, each of which is a simple string, accompanied by a description of the context.
+Consider these contexts "recommended by the Calculation Engine."

 ### 3 new tables in the Core Database for each Data Source Category

 FOR EACH ROW j IN coreTable2, THERE WILL BE AN ADDITIONAL coreTable3_j, coreTable4_j, and coreTable5_j, where j = rawDataSourceCategoryID or rawDataSourceCategorySlug